Alcapurrias

 Fry in plenty of oil, at high heat, until golden brown on both sides

-When the alcapurria is golden, remove from oil and let it rest in a paper towel.
+When the alcapurria is golden, remove from oil and let it rest in a rack.

 Enjoy warm.